During a corporate crisis, time is essential.

 Depending on the crisis, the time advantage from early alerts could be minutes, or it could be days.
 However, in every case, that extra time allows companies to thoughtfully evaluate emerging risks, take action to reduce negative impacts and protect brand reputation.
 Early alerts can also give companies a more complete picture of the crisis as it’s unfolding, so they can effectively respond from a more informed position.

-In a recent webinar, we shared original research quantifying the value of time during a corporate crisis, and shared best practices as companies develop and test their own crisis management plans.
-Here are the top four takeaways from that conversation:
+In a recent eBook, we share original research quantifying the value of time during a corporate crisis, and best practices as companies develop and test their own crisis management plans.
+Here are the top four takeaways from the book:

 #1: Finding relevant signals, faster